 Best to use network shares and Google drive and use external hard-drives/flash drives as a secondary solution.
 If a user accidentally deletes a file from their network share or Google drive, there are ways to recover it.
 However, if a user accidentally deletes a file off an external drive, it might be gone for good.
 If a user has sensitive data and they lose the external drive, someone else might get access to the sensitive data if they find the drive and it isn't encrypted.
 So make sure your backup to an external is encrypted.

 DATA STORAGE & BACKUP RESOURCES

-Download the Google Drive Backup and Sync application from Google's website: https://www.google.com/drive/download/
+Download the Drive for Desktop application from Google's website: https://www.google.com/drive/download.

 Install the application once it is downloaded.

 Run the program, sign in with your B-Mail account (firstname.lastname@example.org), and follow the on-screen guide to complete the process.